 Then, when it comes to the next meeting, simply push all of the previous meeting’s contents onto the next page by using a page break.
 You’ll then have a neat record of every meeting that has taken place over time, all in the one document.

-A record of all of your one-on-one meetings will be particularly helpful when it comes to conducting performance reviews.
+A record of all of your 1:1 meetings will be particularly helpful when it comes to conducting performance reviews.
 You’ll have an extensive list of all the topics that you have discussed in the weeks leading up to the review.

-One-on-one meeting questions for managers to ask their reports
+1:1 meeting questions for managers to ask their reports

-In terms of discussion topics for your one-on-one meeting, here is a non-exhaustive list of questions and prompts that you could ask your employees.
+In terms of discussion topics for your 1:1 meeting, here is a non-exhaustive list of questions and prompts that you could ask your employees.
 Simply insert the questions you would like to ask into the agenda ahead of a given meeting.
 You might even choose to have some of them as recurring questions that you discuss every week.

 - How are you doing?